biomedia-mira/mammo-artifacts/README.md

 # Detection and effect of artifacts in breast mammography

-This repository contains the code associated with the paper [Radio-opaque artefacts in digital mammography: Automatic detection and analysis of downstream effects](https://arxiv.org/abs/2410.03809v1).
+This repository contains the code associated with the paper [Radio-opaque artefacts in digital mammography: Automatic detection and analysis of downstream effects](https://arxiv.org/abs/2410.03809v1), presented at ISBI 2025.

 <img src="figure1.png" alt="figure1" width="95%">